morlandi/django-datatables-view/README.rst

 You can insert **DatatablesView.render_row_tools_column_def()** as the first element in `column_defs` to obtain some tools at the beginning of each table row.

+If `full_row_select=true` is specified as extra-option during table initialization, row details can be toggled by clicking anywhere in the row.

 `datatables_views.py`

 .. code:: python